What is Global Entry and how do you get it?

 1. Open a TTP account

 First, you’ll need to create a TTP account.
-Every member of a household who’s applying for Global Entry needs an account, no matter their age.
+Every member of your household who’s applying for Global Entry needs an account, no matter their age.

 2. Complete the application